 So if I decided to make a purchase today, I will order it tomorrow.
 This gives me time to sleep over the idea before making the final decision to purchase.

 4. Use SaaS

-It not only helps me save money but also saves me a lot of time where I have to interact manually to explain what I need and iterate and interact with the designer to get it done.
+It not only helps me save money but also saves me a lot of time.
+I have to interact manually to explain what I need and iterate and interact with the designer to get it done.

-5. Track expenses
+5. Track Expenses

-6. Open source vs paid softwares
+6. Open source vs Paid Software

-Before making the final decision to buy a paid software look for a free or an open source alternative.
+Before making the final decision to buy a paid software look for a free or an open-source alternative.

-7. Invest in backups
+7. Invest in Backups

-An Investment as a cost-cutting measure is surprising but with a decade of experience in software development, the nightmares happen when you don’t have enough backups.
+For a freelancer, an Investment as a cost-cutting measure is surprising but with a decade of experience in software development, the nightmares happen when you don’t have enough backups.